yoann-ba/yoann-ba/README.md

 - something with dither (for images)?
 - re-make a hillshade map algorithm
 - explore matching sounds/look at differences/distances between sound bits?

-Done :
-- video on quick project of simulating the "Painting by Numbers" process (see YT + short projects repo)
-- finishing a paper on ColabFold PepPI (paper + repo)
-- make video on intro to AI/Data Science
-- make repo for my general utils/tips files/memos